thequickfixer/benchcpu/README.md

-# benchcpu
-A simple C program
+#Benchcpu

+A single core CPU benchmarking program using the MIT license

+#How to use